gzguevara/ai-laser-show/README.md

 # AI Light Show

-<p align="center">
-  <img src="teaser.gif" width="500"/>
-</p>

-## Introduction

 This repository hosts the underlying structure for an interactive AI Light Show.
 The AI video analytics workflow runs on an NVIDIA Jetson Orin with Jetpack 5.0.2.
-The device has preinstalled Python 3.8, GStreamer, TensorRT, OpenCV with CUDA support, TAO-Converter.
+The device has preinstalled Python 3.8, GStreamer, TensorRT, OpenCV with CUDA support, TAO-Converter, PyTorch for Tegra Devices.
 The light control workflow may run on any MAC OS or Windows system.
 The light control workflows are handeled in touchdesigner.

+<p align="center">
+  <img src="teaser.gif" width="500"/>
+</p>

 Currently only the AI workflows are ready implemented.
 In future the light show will be implemented.
 The final goal is an alone-standig installation, where users are able to physically stand infornt of a camera and see their laser projection live infront of them.